ethicsai/ethical-gardeners/docs/source/tutorials/extend.rst

        This renderer focuses on pollution levels across the grid, displaying them as a color-coded heatmap.

-       Attributes:
-           display (bool): Inherited from Renderer.
-Flag to enable rendering.
-If True, the renderer will display the environment in a Matplotlib window.
-           post_analysis_on (bool): Flag indicating whether to save frames for post-simulation video generation..
-           out_dir_path (str): Directory path where output files will be saved when post_analysis_on is True.
-           cmap (str): Matplotlib colormap name for the pollution heatmap. fig (matplotlib.figure.Figure): Matplotlib figure for rendering.
-           ax (matplotlib.axes.Axes): Matplotlib axes for the heatmap. frames (list): Collection of rendered frames for video generation when post_analysis_on is True.
-           _run_id (int): Unique identifier for the run, used to name output files when post_analysis_on is True.
        """

        def __init__(self, post_analysis_on=False, out_dir_path=None, cmap='coolwarm'):